Ryvangen Memorial Park

-The inquests at the Department of Forensic Medicine showed that at least 19 men mentioned in the parish registers of Bethlehem, Bispebjerg, Holmen, Vor Frelser, Års and Sct.
-Markus, Ålborg were executed with shots to the chest, with seven men each receiving from three to seven gunshot wounds.
+The Comrades' Relief Fund writes that, on 5 May, members of the resistance discovered 202 graves in Ryvangen and that the minister for ecclesiastical affairs had the remains exhumed for identification.

 After the liberation the site was converted to a cemetery and memorial park for the resistance members who were executed there or were otherwise killed.
 In connection with the burials there, the site was referred to as Mindekirkegaarden i Ryvangen (Ryvangen Memorial Cemetery).
 The bereaved could choose to have the remains buried at the memorial park or at a cemetery closer to home.

 On 29 August 1945, two years after the German occupiers had dissolved the Danish army and navy, 106 hearses thus drove from the Christiansborg Riding Grounds through Copenhagen to the memorial park in Ryvangen with the flags in the city flying half-mast.
-Bishop Hans Fuglsang-Damgaard inaugurated the park as a cemetery with the Danish Royal Family, the government and representatives from the resistance movement present at the funerals.
+Bishop Hans Fuglsang-Damgaard inaugurated the park as a cemetery with the Danish royal family, the government and representatives from the resistance movement present at the funerals.

 In the center of the grave field lies a memorial stone for the 91 resistance members who were exhumed in Ryvangen and buried in a cemetery closer to home.

 The remains of 31 resistance members who died in German prisons and concentration camps are also buried here.
 The pergola along the eastern border of the park has a memorial wall with 151 plaques, one for each of the 151 Danish resistance members whose remains have never been found.

 On 24 December 1949 the newly formed Home Guard held a memorial service for the victims of the occupation in the memorial park.
 Every Christmas Eve since then the Home Guard holds a memorial service there.